 Wild Card Exemption

-Both federal and state laws allow you to protect most retirement accounts and pensions that are tax-exempt.
-So, if your retirement account or pension is exempt from tax under the US Tax Code, then it will likely qualify for bankruptcy exemptions.
+Both federal and state laws allow you to protect most retirement plans and pensions that are tax-exempt.
+So, if your retirement account or pension is exempt from tax under the U.S. Tax Code, it’ll likely qualify for bankruptcy exemptions.
 An experiencedbankruptcy lawyer in Texas can review your retirement fund or pension to determine if it’s eligible for bankruptcy exemptions and tax exemptions.

 Employee pension and retirement benefits for district and county employees

 IRAs, Keoghs, and Roth IRAs